Andereoo/TkinterWeb/docs/DOM.md

 new_header.textContent("Hello, world!")
 container.appendChild(new_header)
 ```
-The above code will replace the `<div>` element with the `mybutton` Button.
-This `<div>` element will still behave as it would normally.
-This means that it is very easy to set the location of the button, the size, and much more using CSS.
-For example, `<div style="width:50px" widgetid="+str(mybutton)+"></div>` would make the button exactly 50 pixels wide.

-Add the attribute `allowscrolling="yes"` to allow scrolling the document when the mouse is over the button.
-Note that this has no effect on the HtmlLabel widget.

 ## API Reference

 #### `document.createElement(tagname)`
-Create a new HTML element with the specified tag name
+Create a new HTML element with the given tag name

 Parameters
 * **tagname** *(string)* - Specifies the new element's HTML tag